NuGet/docs.microsoft.com-nuget/docs/Create-Packages/Symbol-Packages.md

 In addition to building packages for nuget.org or other sources, NuGet also supports creating associated symbol packages and publishing them to the [SymbolSource repository](http://www.symbolsource.org/Public).

-Package consumers can then add https://nuget.smbsrc.net/ to their symbol sources in Visual Studio.
+Package consumers can then add `http://srv.symbolsource.org/pdb/Public` to their symbol sources in Visual Studio (see [Using SymbolSource](https://www.symbolsource.org/Public/Wiki/Using).
 This allows consumers to step into your package code in the Visual Studio debugger.

 ## Creating a symbol package